manticoresoftware/manticoresearch/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Requirements:

- * make sure you have read the Contributing guide (see file CONTRIBUTING.md in the root)
+Make sure you have read the Contributing guide (see file CONTRIBUTING.md in the root) before you submit a pull request.
- * filling the below template is required
- * the new code pass all existing tests
- * the new code should be accompanied by new tests

-For bugs and features we recommend opening an [issue][issues] to discuss first.
 -->

 **Type of change:**